MrReekoFTWxD/Asgard_Releases/README.md

   + GSC Injector for Zombies and Multiplayer
   + Inject over _clientids.gsc and _duplicaterender_mgr.gsc
   + sprx should work on hen, i just didnt make eboots for it
+  + SPRX is required! to not get kicked

 https://www.youtube.com/watch?v=jZ1xMfuSnJ8